vivekbhat9/HomeFin/README.md

 4. Yes, directly importing transactions from bank is the best way.
 But that would be a complex process, because some banks may provide easy to import data set like qif, csv or excel sheets.
 But mapping all that data would be a tedious process.
 Getting in qif or like format should be the best way, but how many banks provide such facility.

 5. Also for pt 4 above, should the process be manual or automatic.
 Again depends on the bank.

+6. For each month I should be getting how much change in my assests are there.